Interstate Compact on the Placement of Children (ICPC)

 6. Remain responsible for all aspects of the child’s case planning and implementation.

 7. Respond directly to placement disruptions.
-Contact the receiving state's courtesy supervision worker immediately (and no later than 2 business days) after receiving notification from the OCS Unit of a placement disruption.
+Contact the receiving state's courtesy supervision worker immediately (no later than two (2) business days) after receiving notification from the OCS Unit of a placement disruption.

 1. Work with the receiving state to develop a plan to resolve the placement disruption.